William Hassell Eden

-General William Hassell Eden (1800 – 10 December 1882) was a career officer in the British Army, holding the position of Colonel of the 90th Light Infantry from 1862 to 1881.
+General William Hassell Eden (22 February 1800 – 10 December 1882) was a career officer in the British Army, holding the position of Colonel of the 90th Light Infantry from 1862 to 1881.
 He purchased his commission in 1814 and actively served until his death.
 He also served as the acting Governor of Bermuda from 1852 to 1853.
 He was also the grandson of Sir Robert Eden, 1st Baronet, of Maryland.

 Early life

-William was born in 1800 the illegitimate son of William Thomas Eden and Rose Hassell.
-He was baptised in the parish of St. Peter in Suffolk, with the register reading "Baptised April 18th William Eden, illegitimate son of Rose Hassell.".
+Eden was born in 1800 as the illegitimate son of William Thomas Eden and Rose Hassell.
+He was baptised in the parish of St. Peter in Suffolk, with the register reading "Baptised April 18th William Eden, illegitimate son of Rose Hassell".

 Military service

-Following his education as a gentleman cadet at Sandhurst, William was commissioned into the 6th Regiment of Foot on the 31 March 1814 as an ensign, serving in France and with the occupying army following Waterloo until 1818.
+Following his training as a gentleman cadet at the Royal Military College, Sandhurst, Eden was commissioned into the 6th Regiment of Foot on 31 March 1814 as an ensign, serving in France and with the occupying army following Waterloo until 1818.

 On 22 June 1820 he purchased the rank of lieutenant, and then the rank of captain on 31 July 1823 and the rank of major on 29 August 1826.

 In July 1829 he is listed as coming off the half pay list and back into active service as a major of the 88th Foot.

 In August 1839 he was promoted to lieutenant colonel of the 56th Foot.